Great Escape Theatres

 Great Escape Theatres was a movie-theatre chain that operated movie theatres primarily in the Midwestern United States.
 The chain had its headquarters in New Albany, Indiana, located just across the Ohio River from Louisville, Kentucky.
 In November 2012, Alliance Entertainment (parent company of Great Escape) sold its movie theatre portfolio (except for the Princess 4 in Oxford, Ohio) to Regal Entertainment Group.

+On 7 September 2022, Cineworld, the current parent company of Great Escape Theatres, filed for Chapter 11 bankruptcy.